tri27pham/incident-management-simulator/README.md

 Like most good projects, this one also started off with a big whiteboard and way too many arrows.
 Version 1 was a basic simulator with just AI-generated incidents and solutions.
 Version 2 took it further with mock systems running in containers, real failure injection, and an SRE Agent that actually attempts to fix things.

-The final result turned out a bit from the initial sketches - but who doesn't love a nice whiteboard diagram :)
+The final result turned out a bit different from the initial sketches - but who doesn't love a nice whiteboard diagram :)

 <div align="center">